LivePersonInc/developer-center/pages/documents/MessagingChannels/MobileAppMessagingSDKforiOS/ConfiguringtheSDK/attributes.md

 #### customRefreshControllerImagesArray
 Array of images for creating the custom refresh controller.
 The custom refresh controller will loop the images from the array.
-It will need two or more images in the array for loop to take effect.
+It will need two or more images in the array for the loop to take effect.

 <!--    <div style="float: left; width: 35%;height: 136px;">
    <ul>